Eugene Onegin: Plot

 Tatyana visits Onegin's mansion, where she looks through his books and his notes in the margins, and begins to question whether Onegin's character is merely a collage of different literary heroes, and if there is, in fact, no "real Onegin".
 Tatyana, still brokenhearted by the loss of Onegin, is persuaded by her parents to live with her aunt in Moscow to find a suitor.

 Several years pass, and the scene shifts to St. Petersburg.
 Onegin has come to attend the most prominent balls and interact with the leaders of old Russian society.
 He sees the most beautiful woman, who captures the attention of all and is central to society's whirl, and he realizes that it is the same Tatyana whose love he had once spurned.
 Now she is married to an aged prince (a general).
 Upon seeing Tatyana again, he becomes obsessed with winning her affection, despite her being married.
 His attempts are rebuffed.
 He writes her several letters, but receives no reply.
 Eventually, Onegin manages to see Tatyana and offers her the opportunity to finally elope after they have become reacquainted.
 She recalls the days when they might have been happy, but concludes that that time has passed.
 Onegin repeats his love for her.
 Faltering for a moment, she admits that she still loves him, but she will not allow him to ruin her and declares her determination to remain faithful to her husband.
 She leaves him regretting his bitter destiny.

-Major themes

-One of the main themes of Eugene Onegin is the relationship between fiction and real life.
-People are often shaped by art, and the work is packed with allusions to other major literary works.

-Another major element is Pushkin's creation of a woman of intelligence and depth in Tatyana, whose vulnerable sincerity and openness on the subject of love has made her the heroine of countless Russian women, despite her apparent naïveté.
-Pushkin, in the final chapter, fuses his Muse and Tatyana's new 'form' in society after a lengthy description of how she has guided him in his works.

-Perhaps the darkest theme – despite the light touch of the narration – is Pushkin's presentation of the deadly inhumanity of social convention.
-Onegin is its bearer in this work.
-His induction into selfishness, vanity, and indifference occupies the introduction, and he is unable to escape it when he moves to the country.
-His inability to relate to the feelings of others and his entire lack of empathy – the cruelty instilled in him by the "world" – is epitomized in the very first stanza of the first book by his stunningly self-centered thoughts about being with the dying uncle whose estate he is to inherit: